top of page

 Paintings in Coburg Castle

-The painting on the right shows Victoria, Prince Albert's future wife.
-She was the daughter of Victoire, a sister of Ernst I .
+The painting on the right (or bottom in the mobile version) shows Victoria, who later became Prince Albert’s wife.
+She was the daughter of Victoire (pictured below), Ernst I’s sister.

 Victoire, Mutter von Victoria, Gemälde aus Schloss Ehrenburg, Coburg